dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 - **yum** adds the functionality of automatic updates and package management with dependency management to RPM-based systems.
 As a high-level tool, like apt-get or aptitude, yum works with repositories.

+A **Linux repository** is a storage location from which your system retrieves and installs OS updates and applications.
+Each repository is a collection of software hosted on a remote server and intended to be used for installing and updating software packages on Linux systems. ...
+Repositories contain thousands of programs.

 #### How do you navigate in the filesystem with the command line?

+In the terminal window, several commands can be typed:

+- pwd: prints current working directory
+- cd directory_name changes the directory to the directory_name one
+- cd .. will change to the parent directory, ".." is the symbol
+- cd / will irectly change to the root directory
+- cd ~ or cd ~/ will go to the user's home directory
+- ls will list the direcotries and files in the current directory

 #### What does the following commands do: mkdir, rm, cat, cp, touch?

+- **mkdir**: Create the DIRECTORY(ies), if they do not already exist.
+- **rm**: removes each specified file.
+By default, it does not remove directories.
+- **cat**: concatenate files and print on the standard output (screen)
+- **cp**: copy files and directories.
+Copy SOURCE to DEST, or multiple SOURCE(s) to DIRECTORY.
+- **touch**: copy files and directories.
+Update the access and modification times of each FILE to the current time.

 #### How can you look up what does a command do in Linux if you have no internet connection?

+- **man mkdir** - to use the manual information
+- **help cd** - to use the help page if it exists
+- **info cp**

 #### What does the following commands do: head, tail, more, less?

+- **head**: Print the first 10 lines of each FILE to standard output.
+With more than one FILE, precede each with a header giving the file name.
+- **tail**: Print the last 10 lines of each FILE to standard output.
+With more than one FILE, precede each with a header giving the file name.
+- **more**: more  is  a  filter for paging through text one screenful at a time.
+This version is especially primitive.
+Users should realize that less(1) provides more(1) emulation plus extensive enhancements.
+- **less**: Less  is  a program similar to more (1), but it has many more features.
+Less does not have to read the entire input file before starting, so with large input files it starts up faster than text editors like vi (1).

 #### How do you download a file from internet using the terminal?

+**wget**

+GNU Wget is a free utility for non-interactive download of files from the Web.
+It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.
+Wget is non-interactive, meaning that it can work in the background, while the user is not logged on.
+This allows you to start a retrieval and disconnect from the system, letting Wget finish the work.
+By contrast, most of the Web browsers require constant user's presence, which can be a great hindrance when transferring a lot of data.
+Wget can follow links in HTML, XHTML, and CSS pages, to create local versions of remote web sites, fully recreating the directory structure of the original site.
+This is sometimes referred to as "recursive downloading."
+While doing that, Wget respects the Robot Exclusion Standard (/robots.txt).
+Wget can be instructed to convert the links in downloaded files to point at the local files, for offline viewing.
+Wget has been designed for robustness over slow or unstable network connections; if a download fails due to a network problem, it will keep retrying until the whole file has been retrieved.
+If the server supports regetting, it will instruct the server to continue the download from where it left off.